AND SO I TOOK THEIR EYE

 Few short story collections have the richness and complexity of a novel.
 Ben Davies’ does.

-– Edward Stanton, award-winning author of Wide as the Wind, Frail Blood, & VIDAS: Deep in Mexico and Spain
+– Edward Stanton, Award-winning author of Wide as the Wind, Frail Blood, & VIDAS: Deep in Mexico and Spain

-Ben C. Davies writes with precision, curiosity, and a willingness to get close to the nerve...
 The stories are tough, honest, and threaded with grace.

 EVENTS